kavros/PumasAndHares/ReadMe.md

 implement the model, write tests and write user and developer documentation.

 # Build
-* Follow the instruction below to install cppunit
+* Follow the instructions below to install cppunit
 * Build project using ```make```

 # Run